silver2row/motocape/README.md

     If you need rations or supplies of help, ask away.
 I should be knowledgeable by that point in time.

+    I added a new bunch of software I got from adding, making additions, and reading.
+Some are from www.w3schools.com, a book I already mentioned, and a person from Freenode at #beagle!

 Seth

 P.S.
 I think this is all for now!
 Oh and I reviewed this info. from a book w/ my changes.
 Here is the book and page number in case you are wondering, "BeagleBone By Example," (Prabakar).